mhaid/rc-car_autonomous/README.md

 ##### 2d Download 'ssd_mobilenet'-model

 "We provide a collection of detection models pre-trained on the COCO dataset, the Kitti dataset, the Open Images dataset, the AVA v2.1 dataset and the iNaturalist Species Detection Dataset.
 These models can be useful for out-of-the-box inference if you are interested in categories already in those datasets.
 They are also useful for initializing your models when training on novel datasets." ([Official model zoo description](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)).
 Because of the limited processor-power of the raspberry pi, we will use the ssd_mobilenet_v1_coco model.
-This model enables us to detect faster, but more inacurate than most other models.
+This model enables us to detect faster, but more inaccurate than most other models.
 You can download the model from [here](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2018_01_28.tar.gz).
 When the download finished, extract the file with WinRAR or 7Zip and move the extracted folder into 'C:\rc-car\computer\models\research\object_detection'.